Tevemadar/QuickNII/Docs/anchoring.rst

    :width: 6.3in
    :height: 4.88989in

+Choose your orienation: By clicking on the “Values and
+     control” (5) button in the bottom left corner, choose the section orientation (coronal, sagittal or horizontal)

 The anteroposterior position is adjusted by clicking and sliding
      the red circle in the sagittal navigation window (1).
 After finding the approximate position of your section, determine whether the